AndroidHell/rocinatne/notes.md

 - set up footer links and colors and info
 - logo and company info - img or svg
 - favicon - add d path and color and flush cach with ctrl+click refresh, go to website.com/favicon.svg
-- set up blog or news - more on this later
+- set up blog or news - pick one format - will add featured in the future -

+tomorrow morning add new images for demo and add transparency to nav